Below are 8 reasons why jewellery is still the perfect gift, and why women still love receiving it!

 4. It takes up minimal room

 Perhaps jewellery is the best gift because it’s so easy to store when it’s not in use.
-Its petite size and compact nature makes it so simple to tuck away!
-A woman can cherish multiple pieces without feeling a collection = clutter.
+Its petite size and compact nature makes it simple to store, and you never feel like you have too much.
+A woman can cherish multiple pieces without feeling cluttered.
+It's size also makes it easy for mailing and giving gifts over long distance.
+(Check out our complimentary gift wrapping options and services.)

 5. It makes gifting easy

 Necklaces, bracelets and rings are just so easy to wrap, hide and present.
-Most jewellers still thoughtfully pack each piece, and the small profile makes hiding jewellery gifts a breeze!
+Each piece can be thoughtfully packaged, and the small profile makes hiding jewellery gifts a breeze!
 And if you do catch a peek before it’s time to open your gift, the classic box shapes lend a feeling of anticipation.

 6. It lasts forever